Updated 09/04/25

 Annual plants

-These are plants that germinate, come into flower, set seed and die in one season or year.
-By harvesting the seeds, you can grow them year after year.
+Annuals germinate, flower, set seed, and die within a single season or year.
+By collecting their seeds, you can regrow them annually.

 blank